2024 SWAC women's basketball tournament

-The 2024 SWAC Women's Basketball Tournament will be the postseason men's basketball tournament for the 2023–24 season in the Southwestern Athletic Conference (SWAC).
-The tournament will be held from March 13–16, 2024.
-The tournament winner will receive an automatic invitation to the 2024 NCAA Division I Men's Basketball Tournament.
-The tournament will be sponsored by Pepsi.
+The 2024 SWAC Women's Basketball Tournament was the postseason men's basketball tournament for the 2023–24 season in the Southwestern Athletic Conference (SWAC).
+The tournament was held from March 13–16, 2024.
+The tournament winner, Jackson State received an automatic invitation to the 2024 NCAA Division I Men's Basketball Tournament.
+The tournament was sponsored by Pepsi.

 Seeds

-Teams will be seeded by record within the conference, with a tie–breaker system to seed teams with identical conference records.
-Only the top eight teams in the conference will qualify for the tournament.
+Teams were seeded by record within the conference, with a tie–breaker system to seed teams with identical conference records.
+Only the top eight teams in the conference qualified for the tournament.